peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

                      int byteCount)`<br>
  Generates a CBOR object from a floating-point number represented by its bits.
+* `static CBORObject FromJSONBytes​(byte[] bytes)`<br>
+ Generates a CBOR object from a byte array in JavaScript object Notation (JSON) format.
+* `static CBORObject FromJSONBytes​(byte[] bytes,
+             int offset,
+             int count)`<br>
+ Generates a CBOR object from a byte array in JavaScript object Notation (JSON) format.
+* `static CBORObject FromJSONBytes​(byte[] bytes,
+             int offset,
+             int count,
+             JSONOptions jsonoptions)`<br>
+ Generates a CBOR object from a byte array in JavaScript object Notation (JSON) format, using the specified options to control the decoding process.
+* `static CBORObject FromJSONBytes​(byte[] bytes,
+             JSONOptions jsonoptions)`<br>
+ Generates a CBOR object from a byte array in JavaScript object Notation (JSON) format, using the specified options to control the decoding process.
+* `static CBORObject[] FromJSONSequenceBytes​(byte[] bytes)`<br>
+ Generates a list of CBOR objects from an array of bytes in JavaScript object Notation (JSON) text sequence format (RFC 7464).
+* `static CBORObject[] FromJSONSequenceBytes​(byte[] data,
+                     JSONOptions options)`<br>
+ Generates a list of CBOR objects from an array of bytes in JavaScript object Notation (JSON) text sequence format (RFC 7464), using the specified options to control the decoding process.
 * `static CBORObject FromJSONString​(java.lang.String str)`<br>
  Generates a CBOR object from a text string in JavaScript object Notation (JSON) format.
+* `static CBORObject FromJSONString​(java.lang.String str,
+              int offset,
+              int count)`<br>
+ Generates a CBOR object from a text string in JavaScript object Notation (JSON) format.
+* `static CBORObject FromJSONString​(java.lang.String str,
+              int offset,
+              int count,
+              JSONOptions jsonoptions)`<br>
+ Generates a CBOR object from a text string in JavaScript object Notation (JSON) format, using the specified options to control the decoding process.
 * `static CBORObject FromJSONString​(java.lang.String str,
               CBOREncodeOptions options)`<br>
  Deprecated.